devbot-cloud/docsplox/book/src/getting-started/git-workflow.md

     The output should be similar to this:

     ```bash
-    On branch your-contribution
+    On branch myfeature
-    Your branch is up to date with 'origin/your-contribution'.
+    Your branch is up to date with 'origin/myfeature'.
     ```

 2. Start an interactive rebase using a specific commit hash, or count backwards from your last commit using `HEAD~<n>`, where `<n>` represents the number of commits to include in the rebase.